Workers' Compensation for Knee Injuries

 Tip: Workers’ compensation and Social Security Disability benefits may be interrelated.
 If you qualify for both, this is even more reason you should talk to an experienced attorney.

 Workers’ compensation cases can be complicated.
-At the Law Offices of James Scott Farrin, we understand how to apply the law to workers’ compensation cases, and we fight to try and help our clients receive the maximum benefits they may be entitled to.
+At the Law Offices of James Scott Farrin, we understand how to apply the law to workers’ compensation cases.
+And we fight hard to try and help our clients receive the maximum benefits they may be entitled to.